mdm10-code/vGWAS_arabidopis_maize/README.md

 2.)
 Scripts: The R scripts used for this study.

 3.)
-Supplemental-Files: The supplemental materials included with the manuscript
+Supplemental Files: The supplemental materials included with the manuscript

 4.)
-Output: The results files generated to obtain the tables and figures within the manuscript
+Output: The results files generated to obtain the tables and figures within the manuscript. *Note, The result files for each test and rep are too large to store on this repository.
+These files are available upon request.